strangerstudios/pmpro-auto-renewal-checkbox/readme.txt

 1. Edit your membership levels and set the "Auto Renewal" options for each level.

 == Changelog ==
+= .2.5 =
+* ENHANCEMENT: Running the pmpro_checkout_level filter on before figuring out the renewal price on the checkout page.

 = .2.4 =
 * ENHANCEMENT: Improved fields display on membership checkout page to use no tables for compatibility with Paid Memberships Pro v1.9.4.